SebastianSimon/firefox-omni-tweaks/README.md

 ### Interaction between `-a`, `-f`, `-q`, and `-y`

-Based on the options passed to the script, the script will first collect certain Firefox paths, then filter them.
+Based on the options passed to the script, the script will first collect certain Firefox paths (e.g. the specified ones from `-f`, or the automatically found ones), then filter them (e.g. the youngest modification date using `-y`, or all of them).
 The script will only process the filtered set of Firefox paths.

 | `-y` passed | `-a` passed | `-f` passed | Collection | Filter (resulting set) |